Nhscan/UDM_Speedtest/readme.md

 verify_ssl (Optional): Set to true if your UniFi Controller has a valid, trusted SSL certificate.
 Set to false if you use a self-signed certificate or don't want strict SSL verification (e.g., for local network use).
 Using false reduces security and is not recommended for production environments.

 🔄 Restart Home Assistant
-After adding/modifying the configuration.yaml entry and placing the files:
+After adding/modifying the configuration.yaml entry:

 Check Configuration: Go to Developer Tools -> YAML and click CHECK CONFIGURATION to ensure there are no syntax errors.